blakadder/blog/_posts/2022-08-08-nspanel-pro.md

 ## Conclusion

 This is definitely not a new NSPanel, but a completely different device with totally different use cases.
 Naming this device "NSPanel Pro" set up some expectations that were not met at all.
 On the other hand, it does bring some new and exciting features to your smart home and promises more of them later in the year.
+I'm looking forward to more than a few of them.

+Its use is somewhat limited but it is a good ZigBee gateway if you're just planning to enter that space.

+I know a lot of people always wanted the camera feed display feature on the old NSPanel.

-For now, it isn't even that well integrated even into the eWeLink ecosystem.
+For now, it isn't even well integrated into the eWeLink ecosystem.
+There's lot of room for improvement but most of the improvements will be on the software side.
+Hardware is capable enough for what the NSPanel Pro strives to be and that's a smart home control panel.

 If you're interested in the device, like being an early adopter and have faith that all the promised future features will be delivered on, you can grab one in the flash sale on [Itead store](https://itead.cc/product/sonoff-nspanel-pro-smart-home-control-panel/ref/34/) and get Sonoff NSPanel Pro for the flash sale price 69.99$.